gregl83/comandare/README.md

 1. [Install Rust and Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html)
 2. Git clone this repository
 3. From cloned repository, run:

    `cargo install --path=.`

-4. That's it! `comandare` should now be installed on your system
+4. That's it, `comandare` should now be installed on your system!

 ## Usage